drerik/presentations/Securing your container environment - Replacing Docker containers with root-less Podman.md

 ## Is running Docker as root a problem?

-As a regular user i can gain access to protected files.
+As a regular user I can gain access to protected files.

 ```bash
 docker run -it --rm \